tlevine/vlermv/docs/solutions.rst

 Before I tell you how to use Vlermv, let me help you decide whether it's worth using at all.

 When to use Vlermv
 ------------------------------------
 Here are some situations in which Vlermv might be helpful.

 You are manipulating lots of files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Vlermv maps ordinary files to Python objects.
+If you are manipulating lots of files in Python, Vlermv might make your code a lot more legible!

 You want a lightweight NoSQL database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^